Marketo vs Salesforce

 This is where ZoomInfo fills a gap that neither Marketo nor Salesforce was built to address.

-ZoomInfo operates a large B2B data platform.
-The numbers: 500M contacts, 100M companies, 135M+ verified phone numbers, 120M direct-dial phone numbers, and 200M+ verified business email addresses.
-But scale without accuracy is noise.
+ZoomInfo operates on a large B2B data platform built on 500M contacts, 100M companies, 135M+ verified phone numbers, 120M direct-dial phone numbers, and 200M+ verified business email addresses.
+Scale without accuracy is noise.
 ZoomInfo's data runs through a collection and verification system backed by 300+ human researchers with up to 95% accuracy on first-party data.
 In a Fortune 500 competitive RFP analyzing 25 million contacts across vendors, the independent consultant concluded that "no other competitor came even close."

 For Marketo users, this means nurture campaigns that reach real people at real companies with current job titles.
 Lead scoring models that reflect reality, not stale data.
 ABM campaigns that target verified buying committees instead of incomplete org charts.

 For Salesforce users, this means CRM records enriched with verified contact data, company attributes, technographics, and org charts.
-Pipeline views that reflect the full buying committee, not just the one contact who filled out a form.
+Pipeline views that reflect the full buying committee.
 AI agents grounded in data they can trust.

 AI capabilities take different approaches

-All three platforms invest in AI, but with different goals.
+All three platforms invest in AI, but with different goals and different states of readiness.

-Marketo's AI focuses on marketing optimization.
-Send-time personalization analyzes engagement data to deliver emails when individual leads are most likely to open.
-Predictive audiences use Adobe Sensei to identify accounts likely to convert.
-The AI-enhanced email designer helps marketers create on-brand content without HTML knowledge.
-An upcoming Journey Agent will take campaign briefs and generate omnichannel journeys automatically.
-These are marketing-specific AI capabilities designed to make the automation engine smarter.
+Marketo's AI focuses on marketing optimization: send-time personalization analyzes engagement data to deliver emails when individual leads are most likely to open, predictive audiences use Adobe Sensei to identify accounts likely to convert, and an AI-enhanced email designer helps marketers create on-brand content.
+It's worth noting that many of Marketo's advertised AI features are explicitly marked "coming soon" on the product feature page, a meaningful distinction for organizations making near-term platform decisions.

-Salesforce's AI is the broadest in scope.
+Salesforce's AI is the broadest in scope and the most production-ready of the three.
 Agentforce deploys autonomous AI agents across sales, service, marketing, and commerce, powered by the Atlas Reasoning Engine.
-These agents handle prospecting, case resolution, campaign creation, and order management without constant human prompting.
-Salesforce reports Agentforce has reached $800M ARR with 2.4 billion Agentic Work Units delivered.
+These agents handle prospecting, case resolution, campaign creation, and order management.
+Salesforce reported Agentforce reaching $800M in ARR with 2.4 billion Agentic Work Units delivered.
 The Einstein Trust Layer adds zero data retention with LLM partners, PII masking, and toxicity detection.
-Salesforce wants AI agents to become a new form of digital labor across the enterprise.

-The distinction matters: Marketo's AI optimizes marketing campaigns.
-Salesforce's AI automates tasks across the customer lifecycle.
+The distinction matters: Marketo's AI optimizes marketing campaigns (with key capabilities still arriving).
+Salesforce's AI automates tasks across the customer lifecycle (live and scaling).
 ZoomInfo's AI provides the intelligence layer that makes both more effective, because it understands your deals at a level that CRM fields and marketing metrics alone cannot capture.

 Account-Based Marketing: different scopes